 Without an APT; vulnerable and disabled beneficiaries could be left unprotected, assets may be sold off to pay for residential care, your family could lose 40% of their Inheritance to IHT, or some beneficiaries may not inherit at all.

 What is an Asset Protection Trust?

-Should you be taken into residential care then your Local Authority will only contribute if all your savings and assets total less than £23,250.
-This forces you to pay for care that could cost thousands of pounds every month.
-To do this they can take ownership of your assets and sell them in order to pay for your care.
-They are obliged to leave you with only £14,250 regardless of the worth of your estate and an APT will often offer protection against this happening.
-(Note: APT’s will not always protect from care home fees; please contact us for clarification of details or for a personalised assessment.)
+Should you be taken into a care home your Local Authority will only contribute if all your savings and assets total less than £23,250.
+This forces you to pay for care that could cost thousands of pounds every month and as a result many people have to sell their homes to fund the care they require.
+The Local Authority are obliged to leave you with only £14,250 regardless of the value of your estate and an Asset Protection Trust can offer protection against this happening.

-We can advise, implement and adminster a number of different forms of trust including:
+We can advise, implement, and administer a number of different forms of Trust including: